AnZlycdy/Stroke-Prediction-Using-SHAP/README.md

 - Random Forest
 - XGBoost

-The final deployed model was selected based on:
+---

+## Evaluation Metrics

+The models were evaluated using:

+- Accuracy
+- Precision
 - Recall
+- F1-score
 - ROC-AUC

-- Explainability
-- Clinical interpretability
+Healthcare-focused metrics such as Recall and ROC-AUC were prioritised because false negatives in stroke prediction can be clinically dangerous.

 ---

-# 📊 Explainable AI (XAI)
+## Explainable AI (XAI)

 This project integrates **SHAP (SHapley Additive exPlanations)** to improve transparency and interpretability of healthcare predictions.